dariopa/3D-Vision-Project/README.md

+# 3D Vision Project: Surface Reconstruction in Medical Imaging: Data and CNNs

+## How to run the code:

 0) pip install -r requirements.txt in the folder acdc_surfaces
 1) First, run acdc_data.py in the folder acdc_surfaces -> will generate data to import into matlab
 2) Run Unaligned_MRI.m